top of page

 Key Objectives:

-• Learn the basics of project planning and teamwork: Students work in teams to plan their project using clear roles, timelines, and coding tasks—building real project management habits.
+• Learn the basics of project planning and teamwork: Students work in teams to plan their project using defined roles, timelines, and task breakdowns, developing real-world project management habits.

-• Explain how their code works and reflect on what they learned: Students practice presenting their project clearly, explaining their design choices, and reflecting on how they solved problems.
+• Explain how their code works and reflect on their learning: Students practice clearly presenting their projects, explaining design choices, and reflecting on challenges, iterations, and growth as problem solvers.

 Unit 1 (week 1-4): Python Data Structures